Use cases

 Freshdesk is Freshworks’ help desk platform, positioned as a simpler, more affordable alternative to Zendesk.
 It targets growing teams that want solid ticketing without enterprise complexity.
 Freshdesk offers a free tier for up to two agents, native Shopify integration, and Freddy AI with vertical e-commerce workflows introduced in late 2025.
 The tradeoff: its marketplace is smaller, the omnichannel suite costs significantly more than the base ticketing product, and real-world AI resolution falls well short of marketing claims.

-Zendesk is the category incumbent, now rebranded as the "Resolution Platform" following its March 2026 acquisition of Forethought.
-It targets mid-market to enterprise teams with a deep feature set, 1,800+ marketplace apps and broad channel coverage including LINE, WeChat and video calling.
+Zendesk is the category incumbent, now rebranded as the “Resolution Platform” following its March 2026 acquisition of Forethought.
+It targets mid-market to enterprise teams with a deep feature set, 1,500+ marketplace apps (third-party count) and broad channel coverage including LINE, WeChat and video calling.
 The tradeoff: pricing climbs fast once you add the Advanced AI add-on ($50/agent/month), and the platform can feel disconnected.
-As one merchant on r/SaaS put it, Zendesk gets described as "Frankenstein," patched together from acquisitions, so the admin console, analytics and AI all feel disconnected from each other.
+As one merchant on r/SaaS put it, Zendesk gets described as “Frankenstein,” patched together from acquisitions, so the admin console, analytics and AI all feel disconnected from each other.

 The practical divide comes down to simplicity versus extensibility.
 Freshdesk is easier to set up, cheaper at small scale, and offers native Shopify actions through Freddy AI’s prebuilt workflows.
 Zendesk is deeper in reporting, broader in integrations, and more configurable for complex support operations.
 But neither tool resolves the core e-commerce problem: chaining order lookups, return policies, refund processing and ticket closure in one autonomous conversation.